Gonzalo66/gettingdata/CodeBook.md

     standing
     laying

-subject: The subject who performed the activity for each window sample.
+- subject: The subject who performed the activity for each window sample.
 It's range is from 1 to 30.

-The values in the data frame are the average of each variable (features) for each activity and each subject.

 Features: The features selected for this data frame come from the accelerometer and gyroscope 3-axial raw signals tacc-xyz and tgyro-xyz.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.